 - Analysis by Education Datalab shows that schools with higher ability intakes are more likely to have higher Progress 8 scores.
 3 This diminishes the idea that this focus on progress is a way of levelling the playing field between ‘advantaged’ and ‘disadvantaged’ schools.
 Therefore, as the title of the analysis suggests, “we cannot compare the effectiveness of schools with different types of intakes”.

 - Progress 8 is built on the assumption that current KS2 assessment tests in English and maths are a consistent baseline from which to predict targets at KS4 across all subjects.
-This is something which is not universally accepted.5
+This premise is not universally accepted.5

 - Progress 8 is likely to lead to a further increase in the role that data plays in driving the curriculum.
 For example, data managers may insist that students are entered (even if not properly prepared) for English Literature, as the doubling of their best English score can only occur if they are entered for both.